 - Build, Optimize for Target Profiles.
 Build buyer personas that factor in professional roles, industry, buying triggers and business challenges.
 Then create content with current, timely insights that speak directly to these factors.
 Use marketing automation to identify individuals that map to target profiles, then distribute that content via social, email and web channels.
 Leverage the insight gained in data gathering and analysis to create optimized offers.

 Marketers need thought leadership AND performance content to manage the progression from educating prospects to helping buyers make decisions—and ultimately earning their business.
-There’s no better time than now to develop your 2014 plan of action: simplify—and nail—the mix of content to deliver results that will separate your brand from the pack.
+There’s no better time than now to develop or fine-tune plan of action: simplify—and nail—the mix of content to deliver results that will separate your brand from the pack.